 That’s a very simple example, and is designed to show how it works as a replacement for MTO rather than the power of using replenishment as a strategy.

 Note: it’s important to understand that replenishment is a “soft” link between the demand and supply, and it’s possible to re-allocate the goods to a different Sales Order / Delivery Order.
-This certainly provides more flexibility, but it’s also different from MTO.
+This certainly provides more flexibility, but it’s different from MTO.

 Give me back my MTO

-Start by navigating to Inventory / Configuration / (Warehouse Management) / Routes
+Then navigate to Inventory / Configuration / (Warehouse Management) / Routes

 Now selects “Archived” in Filters